anisul-Islam/dotnet-asp-lecture-doc/README.md

 }
 ```

-- Create the helper method
+- Create the helper method for generating the slug

 ```csharp
 // helper for generating slug